Walking the Dempster - Yukon News

 The Yukoner and his dog Dawson will soon begin trekking the roadway from where it begins at the North Klondike Highway to the Arctic Circle, a trip expected to take between 17 and 21 days.

-It will also serve as a fundraiser for the Yukon Anti-Poverty Coalition with Jackson accepting per kilometer donations for the coalition.
+It will also serve as a fundraiser for the Yukon Anti-Poverty Coalition with Jackson accepting per kilometre donations for the coalition.

 His Dempster Walk-A-Thon, as he’s dubbed it, is something he’s always wanted to accomplish.